Menu

 The St. Albert Pickleball Club (SAPC) welcomes players of all skill levels.
 If you haven't played before, we recommend that you start by taking a free beginner's lesson.
 For more details or to sign up, see the Beginner's Lesson page under the "Explore Joining" menu.

-Wear appropriate workout clothing and footwear and stay hydrated to ensure your safety during play.
+Wear sport safety glasses and appropriate workout clothing and footwear.
 Proper shoes are a must; court shoes (such as for tennis) are recommended.
 If playing at an indoor venue, court shoes must be clean and only used indoors.
 Visors, hats, sunglasses, sunscreen are also advisable during outdoor play.
 Do not play on the outdoor courts when they are wet and slippery.
+Drinking water may be taken on the courts, and is recommended to stay hydrated.

 Yes, the club provides balls for use during club organized play.
 Please do not remove them from the courts as the club funds were used to purchase them, and they belong to the club.
 For sessions at outdoor courts designated "Open Play," bring your own balls.